geniuswebtools/genius-ksdk/docs/README.md

 - Does **NOT** support OAuth2 authentication
 - Does **NOT** support Composer

+## What you need to know
+Where possible _and applicable_, I have tried to keep the methods between the two API types: REST and XML-RPC, similar.
+However, they're not completely interchangable.

+The APIs vary between the parameters required for certain filters, and even though I've used as many of the V2 REST API endpoints, the V1 endpoints use different structs for the filter content.
+I may eventually tackle trying to noralize the data between the two APIs on the returned results, but not any time soon.

+Searching and filter options are more limited with the REST API than the XML XML-RPC DataService.query.
+If you're looking for specific records you may want to use the call() method in the XML\API class model to build your query.
+An example is provided below of how to use the call() method.

+RESTHooks are only supported via the REST API, and you will NOT find an alternative in the XML class models.

 ## Usage
 Load the library into your PHP code.
 The built in autoloader will handle loading any additional classes and traits.